mirjak/draft-kuehlewind-updates-tag/draft-kuehlewind-update-tag.md

 # Acknowledgments

-The authors would like to thank Alexey Melnikov, Alvaro Retana, Barry Leiba, Eric Vyncke, Heather Flanagan, Martin Vigoureux, Brian Carpenter and Sandy Ginoza for their reviews and comments that improved this document.
+The authors would like to thank Alexey Melnikov, Alvaro Retana, Barry Leiba, Eric Vyncke, Heather Flanagan, Martin Vigoureux, Brian Carpenter, Sandy Ginoza, Eric Rescorla and Robert Sparks for their reviews and comments that improved this document.